cambridge-cares/TheWorldAvatar/web/digital-twin-vis-framework/docs/advanced-cesium.md

 Unfortunately, the terrain elevation provided by Cesium ion, is not permitted for commercial or funded-education use.
 As such, we need to identify third-party terrain data.

 Terrain elevation data can also be provided via use of a `terrain` variable in the `settings.json` file.
-The value this variable is passed directly to a new [CesiumTerrainProvider](https://cesium.com/learn/cesiumjs/ref-doc/CesiumTerrainProvider.html) instance, as such users need to ensure that their settings conform with the CesiumJS API.
+The value of this variable is passed directly to a new [CesiumTerrainProvider](https://cesium.com/learn/cesiumjs/ref-doc/CesiumTerrainProvider.html) instance, and as such users need to ensure that their settings conform with the CesiumJS API.

 An example specification of terrain elevation is shown below.
 Note that in this case, the data is pulled from quantized mesh tiles provided by [MapTiler](https://cloud.maptiler.com/), a service that is **not permitted for commercial use** without a paid-for licence.